- Live Rates

-Conventional loan limits for the Seattle metro area might go up in 2019, due to significant home-price gains that have occurred over the last year.
+Conventional loan limits for the Seattle metro area went up in 2021, as they have been doing over the past few years with increasing housing prices.

 Home prices across the Seattle metro area have increased steadily over the past few years.
-As a result, the size of the “typical” mortgage loan in the area has also gone up.
+Accordingly, the conforming loan limit has steadily increased over the recent past and increased again in 2021.

-Rising house prices in and around Seattle could lead to an increase in the conforming loan limits for the area.
+High house prices in and around Seattle have lead to an increase in the conforming loan limits for the area for 2021.

-In King County — and within the Seattle metro area in particular — there’s currently a big “gap” between home values and loan limits.
-Those limits are currently set well below average and median house prices for this part of the state.
-Real estate values in the Seattle area seem to warrant high conforming loan limits for 2019.
+In King County — and within the Seattle metro area in particular — there is a slight “gap” between home values and loan limits.
+Those limits are set below average and median house prices for this part of the state.

 As mentioned earlier, it’s possible to borrow more than the conforming loan limit for a particular county.
 This is referred to as a jumbo mortgage.

-As of 2018, a conventional home loan in the Seattle area that exceeds the $592,250 limit is considered to be jumbo.
-And with house values rising the way they are, there are likely more borrowers seeking this level of financing today.
+As of 2021, a conventional home loan in the Seattle area that exceeds the $776,750 limit is considered to be a jumbo loan.
+And with house values as high as they are right now, there are likely more borrowers seeking this level of financing today.

 If you’re in the market to buy a home in Seattle, Sammamish Mortgage is available to help.
 We offer a wide variety of mortgage programs and tools with flexible qualification criteria.
 We’ve been helping buyers obtain the mortgages they need in Oregon, Washington, Colorado, and Idaho since 1992, and we’d love to help you too.
 Please contact us today to get started.